 The Student Faculty Center (SFC) is located on the southwest corner of N. Broad and Ontario Streets on the Health Sciences Center (HSC) campus of Temple University.
 Operating hours are 6:30 am – 10 pm Monday through Thursday and 6:30 am – 8 pm Friday.

-A recreation center, conference rooms, pool, ping pong and air hockey stations, bookstore, Student Health Services, and Student Financial Services are among the many services offered.
+A recreation center, conference rooms, pool, ping pong and air hockey stations, bookstore, Student Health Services and Student Financial Services are among the many services offered.
 The SFC sponsors monthly coffee and bagel mornings and a variety of student entertainment with discounted tickets to shows, sporting events and recreation activities throughout the academic year.

 Recreation Center